Volue-Public/energy-mesh-python/docs/source/time_zone_aware_timeseries.rst

 .. note::
     Before version 1.17 the default value of ``timezone`` was ``UTC``.
-    This meant that to correctly transform a time zone-aware time series the ``timezone`` argument had to be explicitly set to ``None``.
+    This meant that to correctly transform a time zone-aware time series, the ``timezone`` argument had to be explicitly set to ``None``.
     Starting from version 1.17 the default is ``None``, so the argument can be omitted.